gathogojr/ODataWebApiIssue1667Repro/README.md

  - [x] http://localhost:1031/odata/Company/Projects?$expand=Repro.Lib.Models.Project/Manager($expand=Repro.Lib.Models.Employee/Reports($expand=Repro.Lib.Models.Employee/Tasks($filter=contains(Description, 'Install'))))

  ## Conclusion
- It does seem like ODL is behaving as expected and $filter in $expand applied to Edm function does appear to be working okay.
+ It does seem like ODL is behaving as expected and $filter nested in $expand applied to Edm function does appear to be working okay.